Enhancing Feasibility and Safety of Nonlinear Model Predictive Control with Discrete-Time Control Barrier Functions: Numerical Examples Results

 \subsection{Safety}

 The safety performance between controllers are compared numerically in this section.
 Given the same initial condition $\mathbf{x}_0 = [-2.0, 0.0, 1.0]^T$, we test each controller performance by using hyperparameters $\gamma_k = 0.05, 0.10, 0.15, 0.20$.
 The results for comparison among these approaches are shown in Fig. \ref{fig:safety}.
-Among MPC-CBF and CBF-NMPC, it can seen that by reducing the value of $\gamma_k$, the value of CBF decreases slower, which implies a safer closed-loop trajectory.
-We notice that CBF-NMPC is the only approach that the feasibility is held along the trajectory with $\gamma = 0.05$, while other two already become infeasible at the initial condition.
-Additionally, MPC-GCBF has shown to have disadvantage over feasibility in a close-loop trajectory, illustrated in Fig. \ref{subfig:safety-mpcgcbf}.
-We can see that MPC-GCBF becomes infeasible after around 5 seconds in a trajectory starting from the initial condition.
-This comes from the one-step constraint doesn't sufficiently confine the system for safety and leads the system into an infeasible state after a while.
-We also notice that the control barrier function for CBF-NMPC with $\gamma_k = 0.20$ is larger than $\gamma_k = 0.15$ after $t = 8s$, this happens because due to numerical errors.
-This comes from that, after $t = 8s$, the CBF $h(\mathbf{x})$ is almost zero and its derivative becomes almost zero and the solver tends to optimize the additional cost for relaxing decay-rate variable instead of the stage and terminal cost.
-Together with feasibility analysis in Sec. \ref{subsec:feasibility-results}, we have shown that by reducing $\gamma_k$, CBF-NMPC could enhance the safety of the closed-loop trajectory while not adversely affecting feasibility, which resolves the tradeoff between feasibility and safety.
+Among MPC-DCBF and NMPC-DCBF, it can seen that by reducing the value of $\gamma_k$, the value of CBF decreases slower, which implies a safer closed-loop trajectory.
+We notice that NMPC-DCBF is the only approach that maintains feasibility along the trajectory with $\gamma = 0.05$, while the other two approaches are infeasible right at the initial condition.
+Additionally, as illustrated in Fig. \ref{subfig:safety-mpcgcbf}, MPC-GCBF becomes infeasible after around 5 seconds in a closed-loop trajectory starting from the initial condition.
+This arises from the fact that the one-step constraint doesn't sufficiently confine the system for safety and leads the system into an infeasible state after a while.
+We also notice that the control barrier function for NMPC-DCBF with $\gamma_k = 0.20$ is larger than $\gamma_k = 0.15$ after $t = 8s$.
+This happens due to numerical errors as after $t = 8s$, the CBF $h(\mathbf{x})$ is very close to zero and its derivative becomes almost zero and the solver tends to optimize the additional cost for relaxing decay-rate variable instead of the stage and terminal cost.
+Together with feasibility analysis in Sec. \ref{subsec:feasibility-results}, we have shown that by reducing $\gamma_k$, NMPC-DCBF could enhance the safety of the closed-loop trajectory while not adversely affecting feasibility, which resolves the tradeoff between feasibility and safety.